15 min read

 A centralized procurement system is the heart of the transition, so it better work like a charm.
 Look for a solution that automates as much as possible.
 You want something that’ll save your team time, not create more busywork.
 Here’s what to keep an eye out for:

-Being able to set up multi-step approval workflows in a centralized purchasing system means you can tailor the process to suit different needs.
-Customization allows your team to create approval processes that align with your company’s specific needs, whether those approvals depend on purchase size or department-specific rules.
+Being able to set up multi-step approval workflows in a centralized purchasing system means you can tailor the process to suit different needs of everyone involved.
+Customization allows your teams to create approval processes that align with your company’s specific requirements, whether those approvals depend on purchase size or department-specific rules. - Real-time budget tracking

 Real-time budget tracking means no more unexpected expenses that throw off your financial planning.
-Additionally, prioritize a centralized procurement system that showcases the available sum as you approve purchases.
+Additionally, prioritize a centralized procurement system that showcases the available budget as you approve purchases. - Comprehensive reporting

 Comprehensive reporting gives you quick access to key insights about procurement documents, suppliers, and expenses.
-It helps you make data-driven decisions and spot areas where you can improve or save.
+It helps you make data-driven decisions and spot areas where you can improve processes or save money. - A mobile app

-Having a mobile app means your employees can handle requests while they’re on the go, cutting down on downtime.
+Having a mobile app means your employees can handle requests while they’re on the go, reducing downtime.

 If you’re after a centralized purchasing system that checks all the boxes, take a closer look at Precoro.
 We’re all about making procurement centralization and automation as smooth as possible.